XG-PRO/Buzz-Quiz-World-JAVA/README.md

 ![](images/bet.png)
  *   Quick Answer gives double points to the faster player to answer correctly. **Exclusive to 2 players**
- *   Stop The Counter gives as many points to the players who answer correctly as the time remaining on the counter. **Exclusive to 2 players.**
+ *   Stop The Counter gives as many points to the players who answer correctly as the time remaining on the counter.

 <img src="images/counter.gif" alt="Counter">
 <!--- ![](images/counter.gif) -->

 *   Thermometer presents questions until a player answers 5 correctly.
-The first one to do so gains 5000 points.
+The first one to do so gains 5000 points.  **Exclusive to 2 players.**

 ![](images/thermometer.png)
-## Code Structure
+# Code Structure

 Multiple comments and explanations have been put inside each file.
 A lot of different files for different jobs have been created to utilize object-oriented programming and class hierarchy efficiently